-One of the most popular collaborating applications on the planet, Microsoft Teams, is widely lauded for its easy-to-master, intuitive UI and user-friendly features.
+One of the most popular collaborating applications on the planet, Microsoft Teams, is widely lauded for its range of professional features.
 Microsoft has taken great care in creating an application that caters to all your business needs, and that alone could’ve easily helped it become one of the best apps in the segment.
 Microsoft, however, is far from being complacent.

 Microsoft Teams takes great pride in making you or your organization appear more professional.
 And avoiding accidental background bloopers, while working from home, is an absolute necessity.
 So, to make sure there is nothing embarrassing or distracting going on when you’re on a conference call, Microsoft lets you blur the background or choose a custom background.

 - Can you have a custom background in Microsoft Teams

 - How to change a background in Microsoft Teams?

 - Can I add a background to Microsoft Teams?

 - How to add a personalized background to Microsoft Teams